DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "But then we'd be troubled.
 Dwarves, fairies and elves do not possess wings."

 Among foreign gods were their comrades who walked ground.
-For their sake Heaven Lord Alfreya prepared special pathway.
+For their sake Heaven Lord Alfreyja prepared special pathway.
 And right now through exactly such pathway Reiren was running.

 "Jeanne-sama, it is a fortunate for us." - Fairin whispered - "Without elven guidance it would be extremely difficult for us to storm this floating fortress."